hakeemab/hakeemab/README.md

 # About Me

-I am a computer science graduate with a GPA of 84 - University of Haifa.
+I am a computer science graduate - University of Haifa.
 I have a passion for technology and enjoy solving complex problems through programming.

 ## Education

-- Bachelor of Science in Computer Science, University of Haifa.
+- Bachelor of Science in Computer Science, University of Haifa - GPA 84.

 ## Skills